 The 3 Phases of Buying Raw Denim and What You Should Ask Yourself

 One of the most frequently asked questions I get from readers and followers is “which jeans should I buy?!”
-While I can tell you which jeans I like to buy, you have to figure out for yourself which jeans you should buy.
+This beginner’s guide to raw denim answers that question.

 This guide is for the guy who just wants a good pair of jeans, who’s been told they should be raw (and selvedge).

 I’ve noticed that the process of buying jeans usually goes through three phases.
 This guide provides an overview of the entire process.

 Phase #1: Exploration